80columns/passphraser-cli/README.md

 *password2023security-INCREASED
 ```

 By default, generated passphrases have 3 words, 2 special characters, and a 4-digit number.
-This provides 78 bits of entropy, which is equal to the strength of a fully-random 12-character ASCII password.
+This provides 78 bits of entropy, which is equivalent to the strength of a fully-random 12-character ASCII password.

 The benefit of using Passphraser is that a password like `*password2023security-INCREASED` is much more memorable than `tZ0e4Sc#63$h`, yet it provides the same level of security and only requires you to remember 6 distinct items instead of 12.